 Our fully-equipped truck is set with all the necessary equipment needed for any work we conduct on site.
 The extensive speciality equipment needed for safely drilling commercial glass furnaces, coupled with the expert knowledge, makes hiring out this work the best economic choice.

-Our water-cooled equipment is a must for replacing thermocouples, electrodes, and bubblers both above and below glass on operating commercial furnaces.
+Our water-cooled equipment is a must for replacing thermocouples, electrodes, and bubblers both above and below glass on operating high temperature furnaces.
 This equipment is also useful for most installations on glass furnaces under construction because of the material hardness of the refractory.

 Burner Block Replacement